Southern Maryland: Discover the Western Shore

 5. Calvert Cliffs State Park

-Unique to this area, Calvert Cliffs State Park’s highlight are the towering cliffs that were formed over 10 million years ago.
-Today it’s a 1,400 state park and a place to enjoy the sandy beach, fishing, picnicking, the playground — and a chance to hunt for fossils on the beach.
-There are said to have been over 600 species of fossils here.
+Unique to this area, Calvert Cliffs State Park’s highlights are the towering cliffs that formed over 10 million years ago.
+Today it’s a 1,400-acre state park and a place to enjoy the sandy beach, fishing, picnicking, the playground — and a chance to hunt for fossils on the beach.
+It is said that over 600 species of fossils have been found here.
 Pick one of several trails to walk; two take you to the beach: the Red Trail is an out-and-back path at 4 miles, and the Red and Orange Loop Trail is 4.5 miles.
 Expect to see some wildlife like turtles, lizards, and beavers — and for it to be buggy in the warm months.
 Open year-round, sunrise to sunset; leashed dogs are welcome.

 A crushed stone trail leads visitors through the Calvert Cliffs State Park.